 Other options include home or condo rentals.
-You can get some of these through sites like homeaway.com and the average that we’ve seen is still around $200 a night per couple.
+You can get some of these through sites like airbnb.com and the average that we’ve seen is still around $200 a night per couple after fees.
 This option also allows you to have a kitchen so you can eat breakfast before you leave, and perhaps even pack a lunch to keep your food costs lower.

 Finally there are some options for camping.
 Rules for camping vary so check where you want to go and what those costs may be.
 This is usually the cheapest option.

 This is an option that we truly recommend.
 When you arrive in Hawaii there will be many people who are being greeted and given a flower lei as the way to welcome you to the islands.
 This stems back for ages, and is something that we really recommend.
 Other vendors offer other upgrades in the type of lei you’ll receive.
 Some are flowers, some shells, and some even have nuts (not edible).

 This will apply to you if you are planning to visit more than 1 island on your trip.
 There’s no means of travel between islands other than flights (or chartering your own boat).
 The only alternative was a ferry that got shut down due to environmental impact on the whales.
 We certainly do NOT want to cause the whales to go anywhere else so we’ll manage.
 The cost is fairly inexpensive, between $55 to $120 per flight.
 You can book a flight with Hawaiian Airlines, Mokulele Airlines, or SouthWest Airlines.
 However, unlike in the past where you’d normally have to purchase an island flight on all travel outside Oahu, most commercial flights will now have options directly onto the island you are planning on visiting and we recommend that option in most cases.
 The exceptions are Molokai and Lanai, which are the only two islands that do have a ferry.